-In this approach, the organization operates a linking service (a web page).
+In this approach, the organization operates a linking service, which is a web page.
 The basic idea is to have a user authenticate at the organization, and then also at edu-ID.
 If both authentications succeed the link can be established.

 The user is asked to go to a local protected web page hosted by the organization.
 The user accesses that page by authenticating against the local directory.
-If the edu-ID identifier is known for the user, the link is already established and the user can stop.
+If the edu-ID identifier is known for the user, the link has already been established and the user can stop.
 Otherwise, the user is informed that the link is missing and that it should be established by authenticating with the edu-ID.
-Users who don't have an edu-ID yet, it can create one on the fly.
+Users without an edu-ID can create one on the fly.

 As a result the organization gets the user's edu-ID identifier which can be stored in the local directory.
 To complete the bidirectional link, the organization informs the edu-ID service about the new affiliation by calling the edu-ID affiliation REST API.

 The detailed process of an organizational linking service is described here.

 This linking approach is similar to the organizational linking service above.
 The main difference is that the web page (edu-ID authn) that requires authentication with edu-ID is hosted by SWITCH and not by the organization.

 This approach may be preferable for organizations that don't want to operate a Sibboleth SP just for the linking service.
 The disadvantage compared to a proper SP is that the edu-ID login page can't be customized, and that the set of returned attributes is limited to the edu-ID identifier and the private email address.